A Behaviour That Makes Patients Doubt You

-Patients feel the moment you soften the truth — even when you mean well.
+Patients notice when you soften the truth — even when you mean well.
+It makes them doubt you.

 Most dentists don’t realise how much trust they lose through one tiny, well‑intentioned behaviour.